CI/CD for Microsoft Fabric

 CI/CD for Fabric starts with Git integration.
 Connect each workspace to a Git repository, mapping the workspace to a specific branch:

-Branch-to-Workspace Mapping: - Development workspace → dev branch - Test workspace → test branch - Production workspace → main branch
+Branch-to-Workspace Mapping: - Development workspace connected to dev branch - Test workspace connected to test branch - Production workspace connected to main branch

 Sync Direction: Changes flow bidirectionally.
-Developers commit workspace changes to Git (workspace → repo), and deployments pull from Git to workspace (repo → workspace).
+Developers commit workspace changes to Git (workspace to repo), and deployments pull from Git to workspace (repo to workspace).
 Configure auto-sync to keep workspaces aligned with their branches.
+I recommend manual sync for production workspaces to prevent accidental deployments.

 Azure DevOps Pipeline Setup

-Azure DevOps is the most common CI/CD platform for Fabric in enterprise environments:
+Azure DevOps is the most common CI/CD platform for Fabric in enterprise environments.
+Here is the pipeline architecture I implement:

 Pipeline Structure: A typical Fabric CI/CD pipeline has three stages:

 Connection String Management: Use Azure DevOps variable groups or Azure Key Vault to store environment-specific connection strings.
-Pipeline tasks swap connections during deployment—development points to dev databases, production points to production databases.
+Pipeline tasks swap connections during deployment.
+Development points to dev databases, production points to production databases.
+Never hardcode connection strings in pipeline definitions.

 GitHub Actions Alternative

 Fabric GitHub Action: Use the Fabric REST APIs within GitHub Actions steps.
 Authenticate using a service principal stored as a GitHub secret.
-The workflow structure mirrors Azure DevOps: validate on PR, deploy to test on merge to test branch, deploy to production on merge to main.
+The workflow validates on PR, deploys to test on merge to test branch, and deploys to production on merge to main.

 Fabric also provides built-in deployment pipelines as a simpler alternative to full CI/CD:

 Three-Stage Pipeline: Connect Development, Test, and Production workspaces to a deployment pipeline.
-Promote content from Dev → Test → Prod through the Fabric portal UI.
+Promote content from Dev to Test to Prod through the Fabric portal UI.
+This works well for smaller teams.

 Deployment Rules: Configure rules to automatically update data source connections and parameter values when promoting between stages.
 Development connects to dev SQL Server; production connects to production SQL Server.